poult-lab/daily-word/english_words_ learning.md

 [verb] to sweat heavily."when you sweat , drops of liquid appear on the surface of your skin, for example when you are hot, ill/sick or afraid" -perspire [pəˈspaɪə(r)] -

+15.narrate  [nəˈreɪt] [ˈnæreɪt]

+[verb] She entertained them by narrating her adventures in Africa. "to tell a story" -relate-

+[verb] The film was narrated by Andrew Sachs. "to speak the words that form the text of a documentary film or programme"

 #### 20210326.14